Transform Wine Glasses into

 Arrange flowers and leaves in the water under the candle glasses.

-The refractive qualities of pressed glass, cut glass, or crystal, with deeply-etched designs, cast shimmering patterns of candlelight, in a way no ordinary glass can.
+Turn wine glasses into dazzling tealight holders.
+The refractive qualities of pressed glass, cut glass and crystal, with deeply-etched designs, cast shimmering patterns of candlelight onto your surroundings.

-Place a tealight into each glass.
-The effect is quite beautiful, but can look cold, (despite the glowing candlelight).
+This effect is spectacularly beautiful, but can look quite cold, (despite the glowing candlelight).

 Surround the glasses with flowers,